Adults

 Like life is a puzzle to be solved but somehow you've been missing some of the necessary clues.

-Before your ADHD diagnosis, you may have struggled with depression or anxiety due to the constant problem-solving and heavy lifting you have been doing for so long.
+Before your ADHD diagnosis, you may have been diagnosed with depression or anxiety due to the constant problem-solving and swimming upstream you have been doing for so long.

 As a first generation American, I often felt different but I had no idea I had ADHD until my marriage was falling apart and a counselor suggested I get tested.